dominiquedevriese/ogp-notes/modular_effects.md

 [AVM: I don't fully understand the difference.
 "breaking a representation invariant will only indirectly affect the correctness of the software as a whole" If a private method unexpectedly crashes on some range of inputs, it can directly affect clients of the class.
 I think I don't understand the way you use "indirectly" in this subsection.]
+[ES: If I understand correctly by "indirectly affect the correctness" you mean that breaking a representation invariant may or may not be observable depending on how the program is written (eg breaking an invariant on an object that is no longer displayed on screen).
+Meanwhile executing an external effect incorrectly will always be observable.
+I do not have a better way to formulate it though, maybe an extra example may make it more clear?]

 Some of the techniques that we have already seen in previous chapters enforce some kind of restriction on internal effects.
 For instance, representation invariants enforce that the effect of mutating the internal state of an object in a method never results in a new inconsistent state.